johyeongseob/SVM-Beginner/README.md

 # 🧠 SVM Beginner

-A structured learning journey for new members of the SVM Lab (2nd Cohort, Summer 2023), focusing on deep learning fundamentals, image processing, super-resolution, classification, and object detection.
+A structured learning journey for new members of the SVM Lab (Summer 2023), focusing on deep learning fundamentals, image processing, super-resolution, classification, and object detection.

 ---